 Bennett's vs Rolando | CMC Joint Involvement | Deforming Forces | Articular Reduction

-- Bennett's: 2-part intra-articular fracture-subluxation with small volar-ulnar fragment held by anterior oblique ligament (AOL/Beak ligament)
+- Bennett's: 2-part intra-articular fracture-subluxation with small volar-ulnar fragment held by the deep anterior oblique (beak) ligament

-- Deforming forces: APL pulls shaft proximally and radially, adductor pollicis pulls head into adduction → shaft subluxates dorsally
+- Deforming forces: APL pulls shaft proximally and radially, adductor pollicis pulls the head into adduction, so the shaft subluxates dorsally and supinates

-- Rolando: 3+ part comminuted intra-articular (Y or T pattern) - worse prognosis than Bennett's
+- Rolando: 3-or-more-part comminuted intra-articular (Y or T pattern) - worse prognosis than Bennett's

 - Robert's view (hyperpronated thumb AP) is the key view to assess volar fragment size and step-off